Starrcade '91: Battlebowl – The Lethal Lottery: Aftermath

 As a result of winning Battlebowl, Sting was awarded a match against Lex Luger for the WCW World Heavyweight Championship at SuperBrawl II.
 Sting won the match and the title.
-Afterwards, Luger left World Championship Wrestling to join the World Bodybuilding Federation as a co-host of WBF BodyStars, a weekly television program.
+Afterwards, Luger left World Championship Wrestling to join the World Bodybuilding Federation as a co-host of WBF BodyStars, a weekly television program.That was also a vehicle for Luger to eventually join the World Wrestling Federation, who owned the WBF.
+He would return to WCW in September 1995.
 Sting continued his feud with Rick Rude as well as the other members of The Dangerous Alliance.
 The feud ended when Sting and his allies defeated the Dangerous Alliance in a WarGames match at WrestleWar.
 Sting then feuded with Big Van Vader (also managed by Race) over the title, and the feud continued for over a year.

 Reception

 J.D.
 Dunn of 411Mania gave the event a rating of 5.0 [Not So Good], stating, "If you're looking for good wrestling, you can look elsewhere.
 On the other hand, it does have some good booking as far as stirring up feuds.
 The problem is that you only get a sense of that if you watch the shows before and after it in succession.
 Call it a mild thumbs [up] in conjunction with the other shows, but an easy thumbs down if you just sit down to watch a wrestling show.